 - Smoking – As with several long-term medical conditions, one of the biggest risk factors is smoking.

 - Genes – As with osteoarthritis, studies have suggested that this form of the condition can run in families.
 The risk of inheriting rheumatoid arthritis is still considered to be quite low however, as genes are only believed to play a small role.

 - Age – According to Versus Arthritis (VA), around three-quarters of people diagnosed are of working age.
 Most people are aged between 40 and 60.

 - Diet – Some reports have suggested that eating too much red meat and not consuming enough vitamin C could put you at an increased risk.

 If you’re wanting to learn more about arthritis, please see our in-depth condition guide.
 Alternatively, we also have articles focusing on the symptoms and the treatments available.
 For an overall look at medical conditions, we also have our guide to the 20 most common conditions which affect older people.

 Having the condition also means that you qualify for VAT Exemption when you order a personal alarm.

 Personal Alarm Details

 If you suffer from arthritis we would highly recommend our personal alarm service.
-If you have pain in your knee and suffer from a fall, you simply press a little help button and our 24-Hour Care Team responds.
+If you have pain in your knee and suffer from a fall, you simply press a little help button and our 24-Hour Response Team responds.
 If you are prone to falling, we would advise upgrading to our fall detector, which automatically detects when the user has fallen and notifies our team.

 Remember to use the discount code BLOG2019 when you order a Monthly or Annual Plan to receive £10 off.